 Chief Diversity Officer

-Dr. Tiffany Townsend is the Chief Diversity Officer (CDO) and an associate professor of Psychological Sciences at Augusta University.
-In her role as CDO, Dr. Townsend works closely with university leadership in developing strategies to build and preserve a campus culture that promotes the values of inclusivity, compassion, collegiality, excellence, integrity and leadership.
-Dr. Townsend, who received her doctorate in Clinical Psychology from George Washington University, previously held faculty positions at Penn State University and Georgetown University Medical Center.
-Her most recent appointment prior to joining Augusta University was the Senior Director of the Office of Ethnic Minority Affairs (OEMA) for the American Psychological Association (APA).
-In her capacity as director of OEMA, Dr. Townsend has served as PI for several professional mentoring programs, including the Cyber Mentors Program, which was funded by the National Institute of Mental Health (NIMH) and the LEAP for Diverse Scholars program, funded by the National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK).
-As a clinician and scholar, Dr. Townsend has worked for over 20 years to ensure that all individuals regardless of ethnicity, sex or socio-economic status have access to the knowledge and resources necessary to facilitate healthy functioning and overall wellbeing.
+Dr. Garrett Green is the Chief Diversity Officer (CDO) and an adjunct professor in the College of Education & Human Development at Augusta University.
+In his role as Interim CDO, Dr. Green works closely with university leadership in developing strategies to build and preserve a campus culture that promotes the values of inclusivity, compassion, collegiality, excellence, integrity and leadership.
+Dr. Green, who received his Doctorate in Education from Augusta University, also serves as the Director of the Office of Multicultural Student Engagement (MSE).
+In his capacity as director of MSE, he has served as a Co-Champion for the interwoven theme of diversity, equity and inclusion for our university strategic plan, "Creating a Legacy Like No Other.”
+He also has helped lead the institution’s African American Male Initiative Program (AAMI) and implemented the office's Multicultural Mentorship Program (MMP).
+As a practitioner and scholar, he has worked nearly 10 years to ensure that all individuals regardless of ethnicity, sex or socio-economic status have equitable access to knowledge, community and resources.

 Deputy Chief Diversity Officer